mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 Object-oriented programming was a flame of hope in the 1970s for decreasing **accidental** complexity.
 Brooks notes with accuracy that there is nothing they can do with the **essential** complexity.

-Today, we see concepts discovered in the 1970s and forgotten by the object-oriented languages ​​of the 1990s such as Java, Python or PHP: This is how the benefits of encapsulation, polymorphism and immutability are rediscovered.
+Today, we see concepts discovered in the 1970s and forgotten by the object-oriented languages of the 1990s such as Java, Python or PHP: This is how the benefits of encapsulation, polymorphism and immutability are rediscovered.

 [Nude Models - Part I: Setters](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md)